Preparing Inbound Shipments

 Used - Acceptable

 A product that continues to function properly but is fairly worn with aesthetic issues such as scratches, dents, and worn corners.
-Original packaging may be damaged, or the product may be repackaged, and it may be missing some parts or accessories such as assembly hardware, a USB cable, etc.
+Original packaging may be damaged, or the product may be repackaged, and it may be missing some parts or accessories such as assembly hardware, accessories such as cables, etc.

 Cahoot Prep Service (additional fees apply)